-Maintenance Training and Security Company Limited (NMTS); the Rural Development Corporation (RDC) and the Urban Development Corporation of Trinidad and Tobago (UDeCOTT).
+(RDC) and the Urban Development Corporation of Trinidad and Tobago (UDeCOTT).

-In addition, it should be noted that eight (8) Letters of Guarantee were converted to Deeds of Guarantee for State Enterprise Self-Serviced facilities in fiscal 2023 in respect of Government Guaranteed loans of the Petroleum Company of Trinidad and Tobago Limited (PETROTRIN); and the Export Import Bank of Trinidad and Tobago (EXIMTT).
+In addition, it should be noted that eight (8) Letters of Guarantee were converted to Deeds of Guarantee for State Enterprise Self-Serviced facilities in fiscal 2023 in respect of Government Guaranteed Ioans of the Petroleum Company of Trinidad and Tobago Limited (PETROTRIN); and the Export Import Bank of Trinidad and Tobago (EXIMTT).

 By the end of fiscal year 2023, Guaranteed Debt of Statutory Authorities and State Enterprises, that is, those backed by Deeds of Guarantee as opposed to Letters of Guarantee, is expected to increase by 91.5 percent or \$12,281.8 million from \$13,418.9 million in fiscal 2022 to \$25,700.7 million in fiscal 2023, mainly on account of the aforementioned conversions of Government Guaranteed Debt from Letters of Guarantee to Deeds of Guarantee.
-At the end of fiscal year 2023, Statutory Authorities borrowings would account for 39.0 percent of Government Guaranteed Debt backed by Deeds of Guarantee, while debt issued by State Enterprises represent the remaining 61.0 percent.
+At the end of fiscal year 2023, Statutory Authorities borrowings would account for 39.0 percent of

+Government Guaranteed Debt backed by Deeds of Guarantee, while debt issued by State Enterprises represent the remaining 61.0 percent.
 Principal repayments and disbursements on existing State Enterprises and Statutory Authorities debt backed by Deeds of Guarantee totaled \$1,574.4 million and \$713.2 million respectively.